harleylara/isap_platform/docs/makeAppointment.md

 1. Professor can see this appointment from "Calendar" addon.
    And, also can see Meeting URL from here.
+   The person who invited also can see Meeting URL from "Calendar".
    <img src="images/appointment_professor.png" width="400px" />